jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/mount.rst

 arm is put back, the long pins on the SUJ connectors guide the arm's D-sub connectors to make sure they properly align.

-Intuitive Surgical can provide the mounting brackets so one can create their own mount for the PSMs and ECM.
+Intuitive Surgical can provide the mounting brackets, so one can create their own mount for the PSMs and ECM.
 The most common brackets are pulled from old clinical systems and are made of steel.